WINSDK/lichess.py/README.md

 # lichess.py
-yeah I cheat at chess, no I don't care.
 Program just parses the FEN from a lichess game and then pipes it into stockfish.
 #### make sure to insert stockfish in the default /bin/stockfish

 ## Requirements: